 Travelers Championship Picks, Props and Predictions: Betting Shane Lowry, Taylor Pendrith and Sam Burns

+Travelers Championship Picks, Props and Predictions: Betting Xander Schauffele, Cameron Young, and Viktor Hovland

 J.J.
 Spaun shockingly won the U.S. Open last week, and as you'd expect, the SI Betting Panel came away without an outright winner.
 Brian Guiffra gave out the sole winning bet last week, successfully cashing in on there being a hole in one recorded.
 Now, it's time to move on to the final signature event of the 2025 season.